RickGelhausen/HRIBO_ReadTheDocs/docs/source/metagene-profiling.rst

 Metagene profiling
 ##################

 .. note:: Be aware that we are still actively working on our metagene profiling scripts.
-The main functionally is available, but the plotting scripts may be subject to further changes.
-Result tabels in ``.tsv`` and ``.xlsx`` format are provided if you prefer using your own plotting scripts.
+The main functionality is available, but the plotting scripts may be subject to further changes.
+Result tables in ``.tsv`` and ``.xlsx`` format are provided if you prefer using your own plotting scripts.

 In this section, we describe the metagene profiling data provided by ``HRIBO``.